 Here at Southern Shore Dental, parents are often curious about the difference between a pediatric dentist and a general dentist.
 More specifically, they wonder if there is any benefit to bringing their children to a pediatric dentist as opposed to their general dentist.

 Below, our Goulds dental team shares the key differences between general and pediatric dentists and discusses when your child may benefit from visiting a pediatric specialist.

 Pediatric Dentistry is one of nine dental specialties recognized by the Canadian Dental Association.

 To become a dentist, you must go to dental school.
-Some dental school graduates move on immediately to practice as dentists, and these are general dentists.
+If a dental school graduate moves on immediately to practice as a dentist, they are a general dentist.